rafael/akkamemcached/README.md

   will be related to this areas:
   1. Better isolation of the cache actor compared to all the other actors.
 It will be interesting to test if having a dedicated thread and dispatcher for this actor yields better performance.
-  2. Divide the full size in different buckets that gives more granularity to the data accessed in the cache (i.e there could be multiple concurrent keys being accessed at the same time).
+  2. Divide the full size of the cache into different buckets to give more granularity to the data accessed in the cache.
-  3. Improve the LRU algorithm, right now it is really naive.
+     In this way there could be multiple concurrent keys being accessed at the same time).
+  3. Improve the LRU algorithm.
+At the moment the implementation is really simple.
+But there are other caching strategies and improvements to the algorithm itself that would make the service better.
   4. Fragment the memory depending on the size of the value.
 Memcached does something similar to this with the use of their slabs.